What Are The Most Valuable Magic Johnson Cards?

 The card isn’t only significant for being a Magic Johnson rookie card, it happens to also feature the rookie card of fellow NBA Hall of Famer, Larry Bird.
 It also features NBA legend Julius Erving to cap a very desirable card.

-It’s the top option, and the most popular Magic Johnson card.
+It’s the top option, and the most popular Magic Johnson card; A PSA 10 graded copy of this one sold for $840k in 2022.

 1981-82 Topps Magic Johnson #21